Prostate Gland Enlargement – BPH

 Minimally invasive or surgical therapy

-• Your symptoms are moderate to severe
+• You have moderate to severe symptoms

-• You prefer definitive treatment
+• You prefer a definitive treatment

 • An untreated urinary tract infection